sahib/brig/doc/fund/techfund.md

   it might be used as internal storage for documents (similar to companies) or as exchange platform between students and a lecturer or between government offices and citizens.
+* *Usage in Industry 4.0 or Smart Home:* brig could be used as flexible network mount to safely exchange e.g. log data between several distributed instances in this area.

 ## What community currently exists around this project?